tap349/tap349.github.io/_posts/2016-07-08-CSS-recipes.md

 ### global classes (text div is next to icon div)

-this method doesn't allow to have multiline text next to icon: icon and text are located on the same line - text will wrap to the next line below the line containing icon.
+this method doesn't allow to have multiline text next to icon: icon and text divs are located on the same line - text will wrap to the next line below the line with icon div.

 _app/assets/stylesheets/globals/icons.sass_: